Ian Fieggen Ian Fieggen's Site Ian's Personal Logo

 • Thorough is pronounced sort of like "AH" (somewhere between "ERA" and "HORROR").

-By the way, the above pronuciations are influenced somewhat by my Australian, but I've tried to make them as close as possible to neutral "English", as opposed to American, British, Canadian, Australian, New Zealander, or any of the other regional variations of the English language.
+By the way, although I'm undoubtedly influenced by living in Australia, I've tried to make the above pronunciations as close as possible to neutral "English", as opposed to American, British, Canadian, Australian, New Zealander, or any of the other regional variations of the English language.

 Sponsored Links